Documents Needed for a Business Valuation

 Analysts typically require the last 3-5 years of financial statements as well as the most current period.
 Financial statements include a balance sheet, income statement, and cash flow statement.
 Financial statements enable analysts to gain a good understanding of the performance of the business over time.

 For most business valuations, the last two years of tax returns are needed.
 In cases like an SBA loan, a business appraisal will consider the last three years of historical tax returns.
 If the business is a pass-through entity, i.e. a sole proprietorship, partnership, S corporation, or LLC, the owner’s personal tax returns may also be needed.

 List of Intellectual Capital

 Intellectual capital is a very valuable intangible asset in business valuation.
-Intangible assets can be broken down into four main categories: human capital, customer capital, structural capital and social capital.
-Examples may include patents, copyrights, trademarks, goodwill, among others.
+There are four main categories of intangible assets: human capital, customer capital, structural capital, and social capital.
+Examples may include patents, copyrights, trademarks, and goodwill, among others.